 ". . .
 I ascertained some facts relative to the economy of a wind-mill.
-His sails have a radius of twelve yards and they revolve twenty five times a minute, or more than a mile at the extremities.
-This great velocity carries round the stones , which are sixteen feet in circumference, 162 times in a minute, and they grind a load of ten sacks of wheat in two or three hours.
+His sails have a radius of twelve yards and they revolve twenty-five times a minute, or more than a mile at the extremities.
+This great velocity carries round the stones, which are sixteen feet in circumference, 162 times in a minute, and they grind a load of ten sacks of wheat in two or three hours.
 The sails are placed at an angle in the shaft, and then in union are placed exactly in the wind's point, but the quantity of cloth is varied inversely as the force of the wind.
-I went through this fine mill, and really felt terrified at the centrifugal force of such heavy masses as the stones, the peripheries of which were carried round with a determined velocity of forty miles an hour.
+I went through this fine mill and felt terrified at the centrifugal force of such heavy masses as the stones, the peripheries of which were carried around with a determined velocity of forty miles an hour.
 Of course, none but particular kinds of stone will bear such a momentum, and the smallest fracture or inequality occasions them to separate with destructive consequences."

 Old Mr Green dies, leaving the mill and other property to George, by now a fairly wealthy man.
 Two years later, during the Reform Bill riots, an angry mob attacks the mill.
 George defends his property by firing his musket from the mill whilst his eldest daughter Jane passes the ammunition.

 George Green lets out his mill and becomes a student at Caius College, Cambridge, where he continues his studies.
 He becomes a Fellow of his college and writes scientific papers on such subjects as wave motion, the behaviour of light, crystal structure and the elasticity of materials.

 George Green's health fails him and he dies in Sneinton.
 He is buried in the churchyard of St Stephen's, close by his windmill.